OpenBB-finance/OpenBB/website/content/bot/reference/discord/general/heatchart.md

 # heatchart

-Daily Market Heat Chart - 15m Delayed
+This command allows the user to retrieve a Daily Market Heat Chart - 15m Delayed.
+The heat chart shows a graphical representation of the performance of the market in a given time period, with different colors indicating different levels of performance.
+This chart can be used to track the performance of the market over time and make better informed decisions.

 ### Usage